 Non-Selection of Candidates

-The NHS sponsor will have a list of all students eligible for NHS who have a 3.8 grade point average and a record of those whose names were eliminated due to disciplinary actions, non-teacher approval, lack of service, and lack of student activities.
+After first semester grades are in, the NHS sponsor will have a list of students eligible for NHS who have a 3.8 grade point average and a record of those whose names were eliminated due to disciplinary actions, non-teacher approval, lack of service, and lack of student activities.
 Students may check with this sponsor to find out why membership was denied.
 If denial was due to faculty disapproval, the student may request that the Faculty Council meet with the teachers involved and review the reasons for disapproval.
 The Faculty Council makes the decision and relates this decision to the student.
 The principal shall receive appeals in cases of non-selection.

 Probation and Dismissal

 The Faculty Council reviews grades, discipline, and service hours each semester.
-Any student having below a 3.800 GPA or any student who does not have the required 8 hours will be advised in writing of his standing and will have one semester to restore the minimum standards before dismissal.
-Any NHS member who receives office referrals, including tardiness, will be informed in writing that he or she is on probation for one semester.
+Any student having below a 3.800 GPA, or any student who does not have the required 10 service hours, will be advised in writing of his/her standing and will have one semester to restore the minimum standards before dismissal.
+Any NHS member who receives office referrals, including tardis, will be informed in writing that he/she is on probation for one semester.
 During probation, other referrals result in dismissal.
 Academic dishonesty or school suspension results in dismissal.
 Juniors who do not fulfill the required service hours will be dismissed after school is out.
 Seniors who do not fulfill the required service hours will be dismissed at the beginning of second semester.
 The Faculty Council sends a written notification of dismissal to the member.
-Members who fall below the standards that were the basis for their selection shall be promptly warned in writing by the chapter adviser and given a reasonable amount of time to correct the deficiency, except in the case of flagrant violation of school rules or the law, a member does not have to be warned.?
-The Faculty Council shall determine when an individual has exceeded a reasonable number of warnings.?
-In all cases of pending dismissal, a member shall have a right to a hearing before the Faculty Council.
-For purposes of dismissal, a majority vote of the Faculty Council is required.?
-A member who has been dismissed may appeal the decision of the Faculty Council to the principal.
+Members who fall below the required standards shall be promptly warned in writing by the chapter adviser and given a reasonable amount of time to correct the deficiency, except in the case of flagrant violation of school rules or the law, then a member does not have to be warned.
+The Faculty Council shall determine when an individual has exceeded a reasonable number of warnings.
+In all cases of pending dismissal, a member shall have the right to a hearing before the Faculty Council.
+For purposes of dismissal, a majority vote of the Faculty Council is required.
+A dismissed member may appeal the decision of the Faculty Council to the principal.